Sides square off on fish farm

 ”There is a growing body of scientific research demonstrating that offshore aquaculture, the process of cultivating fish, shellfish and seaweed in an artificial environment, is an environmentally-friendly way to increase seafood production.
 Unfortunately, there is misinformation circulating on the impact that offshore aquaculture will have on our coastal communities here in Florida.”

-"With global demand for seafood expected to increase by 70% over the next 30 years, the U.S. must increase its production."
+”With global demand for seafood expected to increase by 70% over the next 30 years, the U.S. must increase its production,” he said.

 The EPA is holding the comment period open until Feb.
 4 on the EPA’s draft National Pollutant Discharge Elimination System permit for Kampachi Farms, LLC.
 To comment, visit Go.USA.gov/xda3w, call 404-562-9750 or email R4NPDES.Kampachi@epa.gov.